FikriAbdillah01/credit-card-fraud-analysis/README.md

 - Model with Isolation Forest cannot detect fraud (0% recall).
 This indicates that most of the deleted data is considered anomaly.
 As a result, the model does not predict fraud.
 Meanwhile, raw data and imputation have sligthly less than 70% recall.
 It means that the model can correctly guess the fraud transaction around 70% of total fraud prediction.

-- Precision is a model ability to accurately predict fraud
+- Precision is a model ability to accurately predict actual fraud among all fraud prediction.

+- The model with imputation and non-treatment dataset dapat menebak 83% persen fraud dengan benar diantara semua fraud yang diprediksi, sedangkan model dengan data hasil preprocessing isolation forest tidak bisa mendeteksi fraud.

 #### Confusion Matrix with Oversampling Dataset